triniwiz/nativescript-stripe/README.md

 required on the backend server and in the mobile app, outside the `nativescript-stripe` plugin.

-To support SCA, follow the instructions for [iOS](https://stripe.com/docs/payments/payment-intents/ios) and [Android](https://stripe.com/docs/payments/payment-intents/android) on using `PaymentIntent`s instead of tokens when interacting with your backend server.
+To support SCA, follow the instructions for [iOS](https://stripe.com/docs/payments/payment-intents/ios) and [Android](https://stripe.com/docs/payments/payment-intents/android) on using `PaymentIntents` instead of tokens when interacting with your backend server.
 The `nativescript-stripe` plugin has cross-platform data structures and method calls that might be helpful.
 In `index.d.ts` see:
 * `PaymentMethod` and related classes
 * `StripePaymentIntent` and related classes
-* Methods `Stripe.createPaymentMethod`, `Stripe.retrievePaymentIntent`, and `Stripe.confirmPaymentIntent`
+* Methods `Stripe.createPaymentMethod`, `Stripe.retrievePaymentIntent`, `Stripe.confirmPaymentIntent` and `Stripe.confirmSetupIntent`

 ## Handling secondary customer input
 SCA requires the customer to enter additional information with some charge cards.
 Stripe takes care of this if you properly handle the redirect from the `StripePaymentIntent` returned from the server.

-On iOS, `StripeRedirectSession` can help manage the interaction with the customer.
+If you're using the [automatic confirmation flow](https://stripe.com/docs/payments/payment-intents/ios#automatic-confirmation-ios), `confirmPaymentIntent` and `confirmSetupIntent` will automatically manage the SCA validation by showing and validating the payment authentification.

-On Android, it appears that (as of May 1, 2019) the Android SDK regarding SCA is still undergoing heavy development and not everything is working as well as it could.
-For example, the new methods in `Stripe` cannot be called on the UI thread in Android (but they can on iOS), and the technique for handling secondary customer interaction is difficult.
-Hopefully these will be addressed soon.
+If you're using the [manual confirmation flow](https://stripe.com/docs/payments/payment-intents/ios#manual-confirmation-ios), where back-end creates the `PaymentIntent`|`SetupIntent` and requires an Intent authentification from the customer, `authenticatePaymentIntent` and `authenticateSetupIntent` will allow to manage that extra step before sending back the Intent to your server.

 ## Status
-Finally, keep in mind that while these SCA support classes and methods have been added to the plugin, they have not yet been thoroughly tested.
-The `demo` and `demo-angular` apps do *not* (yet) support `PaymentIntent`, although they have been modified to work with the current Stripe example backend (which does fully support `PaymentIntent`).
-Any help updating the demo apps would be greatly appreciated.
+`demo-angular` now supports `SetupIntent` and `PaymentIntent` SCA integration.
+Any credit card verification will be automatically prompted to the user.

 # TODO
 * Android Pay